 Powerful AWS Platform Features, Now for Containers

 We created Amazon ECS to make it easy for customers to run containerized applications in production.
 There is no container management software to install and operate because it is all provided to you as a service.
 You just add the EC2 capacity you need to your cluster and upload your container images.
 Amazon ECS takes care of the rest, deploying your containers across a cluster of EC2 instances and monitoring their health.
 Customers such as Expedia and Remind have built Amazon ECS into their development workflow, creating PaaS platforms on top of it.
-Others, such as Prezi and Shippable, are leveraging ECS to eliminate operational complexities of running containers, allowing them to spend more time delivering features for their apps.
+Others, such as Prezi and Shippable, are leveraging Amazon ECS to eliminate operational complexities of running containers, allowing them to spend more time delivering features for their apps.

 AWS has highly reliable and scalable fully-managed services for load balancing, auto scaling, identity and access management, logging, and monitoring.
 Over the past year, we have continued to natively integrate the capabilities of the AWS platform with your containers through ECS, giving you the same capabilities you are used to on EC2 instances.